Salvino History, Family Crest & Coats of Arms

 Salvino Settlers in United States in the 19th Century

-- Guiseppe Salvino, aged 37, who emigrated to America from Caserta, in 1892
+- Guiseppe Salvino, aged 37, who immigrated to America from Caserta, in 1892

-- Antonia Sicilia Salvino, aged 23, who emigrated to the United States from Rogliano, in 1898
+- Antonia Sicilia Salvino, aged 23, who immigrated to the United States from Rogliano, in 1898

 - Angelo Salvino, aged 26, who settled in America from Capano Tepino, in 1899